-To earn a Certificate of Proficiency in Health Professions, students must complete the courses below with a grade of "C" or better.
+To earn a Certificate of Proficiency in Health Professions, students must complete the courses below with

 ATTENTION STUDENTS: PLEASE SEE CURRENT CATALOG FOR ALL FEES AND CHARGES ASSOCIATED WITH THIS CERTIFICATE.

 The program of study can be a stand-alone program or part of a technical certificate or associate degree curriculum and is designed to enhance a person's skill set to make him/her more productive and marketable.